-- Maintenance of Effort is calculated using the Annual Financial Reports submitted by districts to ISBE. - Maintenance of Effort worksheets are sent to Stand-Alone Districts and Special Education Cooperatives for distribution to their member districts. - Districts should use the information on the Maintenance of Effort worksheet to complete the MOE eligibility and MOE Compliance pages of the IDEA grant application. - Technical assistance on items not covered by the instructions and procedures may be obtained by contacting your grant coordinator: Elroy Reed (ereed@isbe.net), Kristin Lessen (klessen@isbe.net), or Samantha Worth (sworth@isbe.net).
-You may also contact the Special Education Services Department (N-253), Illinois State Board of Education, 100 North First Street, Springfield, Illinois 62777-0001 or telephone at 217/782-5589, fax 217/782-0372 or (TTY 217/782-1900). - Assistance related to the technical aspects of the eGrant process may be obtained by contacting the ISBE Helpdesk at 217-558-3600 or by email at helpdesk@isbe.net.
+- Maintenance of Effort is calculated using the Annual Financial Reports submitted by districts to ISBE. - Maintenance of Effort worksheets are sent to stand-alone districts and special education cooperatives for distribution to their member districts. - Districts should use the information on the Maintenance of Effort worksheet to complete the MOE eligibility and MOE compliance pages of the IDEA grant application. - Technical assistance on items not covered by the instructions and procedures may be obtained by contacting your grant coordinator at grantsteamreporting@isbe.net.
+You may also contact the Special Education Department (N-253), Illinois State Board of Education, 100 North First Street, Springfield, Illinois 62777-0001 or telephone 217/782-5589, fax 217/782-0372 or (TTY 217/782-1900). - Assistance related to the technical aspects of the eGrant process may be obtained by contacting the ISBE Helpdesk at 217-558-3600 or helpdesk@isbe.net.